Introduction to neural networks

 On the other hand, the tasks of maximization and minimization are trivially related to each other, since maximization of a function is equivalent to minimization of its negative, and vice versa.

-In this regard, a one-dimensional optimization problem is one in which the argument which minimizes the performance function is to be found.
-The necessary condition states that if the directional performance function has a relative optimum and if the derivative exists as a finite number.
+In this regard, a one-dimensional optimization problem is one in which the argument which minimizes the loss index is to be found.
+The necessary condition states that if the directional loss index has a relative optimum and if the derivative exists as a finite number.
 The condition for the optimum to be a minimum is that the second derivative is greater than zero, and vice versa.

 The most elementary approach for one-dimensional optimization problems is to use a fixed step size or training rate.
 More sophisticated algorithms which are are widely used are the golden section method and the Brent's method.
 Both of the two later algorithms begin by bracketing a minimum.